 What is netiquette?

-What frequently gets people into trouble when communicating online is that it is often easy to forget we are communicating with other real people.
-There’s a human behind those words you’re reading.
-When you read what you feel is a negative comment, it’s feels easier to shoot back a response when you’re just looking at text on a computer screen instead of looking someone in the eyes.
+What frequently gets people into trouble when communicating online is that they easily forget they are communicating with real people.
+There’s a human behind the words you’re reading.
+It’s easier to shoot back a response to a negative comment because you’re looking at text on a screen rather than looking at someone in the eyes.
 There’s a certain anonymous freedom, although nothing is really anonymous on the Internet.

 It’s also easy to misread the context of someone’s words when you can’t see their facial expressions or body language.
 How often have you read something that you thought meant one thing, when it really meant something quite different?
 Meaning can also get lost in translation when auto-correct changes your text or sloppy typing leaves out key words.

-There’s something freeing about being potentially anonymous, or at least faceless, that ignites in some people a feeling of freedom to say things they never would in person.
+There’s something freeing about being potentially anonymous, or at least faceless, that ignites a feeling of freedom to say things that you would never say in person.
 You can type it, and then shut down your computer or log out of Facebook.
 You can ignore everyone’s response, at least for a little while.

 But this kind of cyber behavior can still get you into trouble — it just may not be as immediate as if you were listening to their response in person.
 For instance, copying someone else’s work can violate copyright laws.
-Or saying someone did something when they didn’t could harm their reputation and be considered libelous.
-Or on a more personal level, you could risk alienating yourself from a group of friends, family members, or colleagues because of something you’ve written.
+In addition, saying someone did something when they didn’t could harm their reputation and be considered libelous.
+On a more personal level, you could risk alienating yourself from a group of friends, family members, or colleagues because of something you’ve written.

-Today’s culture of being on the go, fitting everything in, and information overload can be overwhelming.
+The information overload in today’s society can be overwhelming.
 It’s important to respect people’s time, keeping your online communication succinct and to the point.

 It’s also wise to keep in mind that your communications, whether they’re in the form of emails or online posts, take up space in storage systems.
 Bombarding mailing lists with large files or unnecessary data is not looked upon favorably.